Tanmai2002/lambda_container/Readme.md

 Steps:
-1. Create a global variable FUNCTION_DIR pointing to a directory(Yaha sare store honge) where we want to store all data
+1. Create a global variable FUNCTION_DIR pointing to a directory(Yaha sare store honge) where we want to store all data(Generally mac mein export FUNCTION_DIR=xyz)
 2. Now write all code in app.py
 3. create a ecr repository on aws(make sure its private)
 4. there you will find commands in view command option execute all steps(High chances of getting push denied. )